 After [blackout]assassins destroy their house, they flee in a minivan chased by three carloads of killers who they eventually defeat.[/blackout]

-The Smiths [blackout]calculate that if they seize the prisoner they were supposed to kill from prison they might redeem themselves with their employers.
-They succeed in extracting the prisoner, but he reveals that he is just bait – the Smiths’ employers wanted them dead from the start.[/blackout]
+The Smiths [blackout]calculate that if they seize the prisoner they were supposed to kill from prison, they might redeem themselves with their employers.
+They extract the prisoner, but he reveals he’s just bait – the Smiths’ employers wanted them dead from the start.[/blackout]

 Rather than [blackout]running, they decide to make a last stand in a nearby department store, fighting together as a team.[/blackout]